Property Research in Montgomery County

 Use the information below to understand the different types of resources available and remember you can always contact us for assistance, or make a research appointment to access even more services.

-Start with maps!
+Start with Maps

 Depending on where your property is located, there may be information on it embedded in several Montgomery County maps and atlases throughout the years, described and available to access on the page linked below.
 19th century coverage is limited to only three county-wide maps and a couple DC-adjacent portions, while 20th century coverage is more detailed, but tends to favor lower-county locations.